GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 checkbox to focus in on blocked requests:

 <figure class="w-figure">
-  {% Img src="image/admin/UM8ynEAc5uawNBdtHizX.png", alt="CORS-RFC1918 errors will also be reported as CORS error errors in the Network panel.", width="800", height="406", class="w-screenshot w-screenshot-filled" %}
+  {% Img src="image/admin/UM8ynEAc5uawNBdtHizX.png", alt="CORS-RFC1918 errors will also be reported as CORS error errors in the Network panel.", width="800", height="406", class="w-screenshot w-screenshot--filled" %}
   <figcaption class="w-figcaption">CORS-RFC1918 errors will also be reported as CORS error errors in the <b>Network</b> panel.</figcaption>
 </figure>